One of the easiest ways to record cash transactions is by using a cash book. A cash book can record the transactions of both cash and the bank.

 A double entry cash book is more advance and includes analysis of the income or expenditure.
 An example of this is a business that wants to record the payment category so that it may add columns for rent, wages, utilities, general expenses, and others.
 It is also the same for sales; the business may sell different types of services or goods.

 Here is an example of double entry.

 Excel Cash Book Template

-We have developed our own Excel Cash Book Template that is used by lots of small businesses and charities.
-All our templates are easy to use, free to download and no login or email required.
-We have two spreadsheets a standard version for small businesses and an extended version for companies which need either more rows or account codes.
+We have developed our own Excel Cash Book Template used by lots of small businesses and charities.
+All our templates are easy to use, free to download, and require no login or email.
+We have two spreadsheets, a standard version for small businesses and an extended version for companies that need more rows or account codes.